• ROENFR

 Art.
 55 – (1) Within the Economic and Social Council, 9 permanent specialized committees are established, according to Article 27 paragraph (2) of Law no. 248/2013, each committee having 9 members.

-(2) Other temporary specialized committees may be established at the proposal of the members of the Plenary, with the approval of BEx, by a Resolution of the Plenary.
+(2) Other temporary specialized committees may be established at the proposal of the members of the Plenary, with the approval of BEx, by Resolution of the Plenary.

 (3) The appointment/designation of members in the permanent specialized committees is done as follows: